-The specifier typeof is available to declare one or more entities to be nonpolymorphic with the type and type parameters of a previously declared entity.
+A type parameter is deferred if it is deferred for the previous entity.
 The previous entity may have intrinsic type.
 It may be polymorphic, in which case its declared type is used; it must not be unlimited polymorphic or abstract.

-The specifier classof is available to declare one or more entities to be polymorphic with the declared type and type parameters of a previously declared entity.
-The previous entity must not be of assumed type or intrinsic type.
-It may be unlimited polymorphic.
+The specifier classof is available to declare one or more entities to be polymorphic with the declared type and type parameters of a previously declared entity, for example: